Top 50 Most Popular Irish Movies

 Average

-It was nominated for an Oscar.
-The film tells the story of Brendan, a young boy living in a medieval Irish monastery, who becomes an apprentice to a master illuminator named Brother Aidan.
+Nominated for an Oscar, the film follows the story of Brendan, a young boy living in a medieval Irish monastery.
+His world changes when he becomes apprentice to Brother Aidan, a master illuminator who tasks him with a vital mission.

 12